Armies Battles and Sieges Colours and Standards

 1716-1731

 Light grey coat with green cuffs and lining.
-In 1702, the vest and leg clothes were described to be green, the buttons white, the hat brim yellow and the cockade green-white.
+In 1702, the vest and leg clothes were described to be green (grey white vest for officers), the buttons white, the hat brim yellow and the cockade green-white.
 The collar was stated in 1702 to have been red, but the source might have misidentified a neckcloth as a collar.

-Red coat with green cuffs, lining, and leg clothes, and brass buttons.
+Red coat with green cuffs, lining, and leg clothes, and since 1712 brass buttons.

 Same as before but with red vest and red leg clothes.